unerue/or-tutorial/README.md

   <img height="70" src="https://upload.wikimedia.org/wikipedia/en/a/a7/COIN_OR_LOGO.png" />
 </p>

-`or-tutorial` is operations research tutorial.
+`or-tutorial` is an operations research tutorial.
+I have been studying operations research (OR) so far.
+I used Excel, Python, and pulp to solve the OR problem.
+I have too many files and being cleaned up nowadays.

 #### Dependencies